daisygunn/la-petite-traveller/README.md

 So I decided to change the main colour to a darker blue to improve the overall accessibility, which passed the contrast validator with no issues:

 ![](assets/README-files/images/contrast_test_passed.png)

+In addition to testing that I conducted I got my friends, family & fellow students to test the website on their phones/laptops/tablets/desktops and provide feedback on anything they felt didn't work or look right, this enabled me to debug any issues that I might not have otherwise found.

 ---
 ## Deployment